jeffreyharris/newjdh/README.md

-These are the files for Jeffreyharris.net - Aportfolio site for Jeff Harris - Web Developer and Designer
+These are the files for Jeffreyharris.net - A portfolio site for Jeff Harris - Web Developer and Designer